-1. Introduction
+Introduction

-South Cambridgeshire District Council is situated in the County of Cambridgeshire and contains 102 villages in total.
-The Council area has an approximate population of 156,500 covering an area of 90,163 hectares.
+South Cambridgeshire District Council is situated in the County of Cambridgeshire and contains 104 villages in total.
+The Council area has a population of over 155,000 covering an area of 90,163 hectares.
 South Cambridgeshire is essentially a rural area.
 Its areas are shown in the map below.